Last updated 15th June 2022

 If your churchyard is still open for burials or does not contain any burials, maintenance of the churchyard is the responsibility of the PCC.
 This can be an opportunity for PCC's to create a welcoming environment for visitors as well as a haven for insects, birds and wildlife.
 The Caring for God's Acre website offers advice for PCC's who wish to manage its churchyard to encourage biodiversity as well as provide many case studies of churches who have successfully adapted their churchyards in this way.

 The Church Buildings Council also provide advice on encouraging biodiversity.

 If your churchyard is full for burials and has been officially closed by Order in Council under the Burial Act, maintenance for the churchyard is usually handed to the Local Authority as part of that process.
 The Local Government Act 1972 states that the Local Authority should keep churchyards "in decent order and its walls and fences in good repair".
 This should include cutting the grass, repairs to churchyard walls and tree maintenence.

 If your churchyard has recently become full and you would like to apply to the Ministry of Justice for a closure Order, please click here.

 The Church Buildings Council website has guidance on looking after trees.
 Please click here for more details.

 Ash Die Back is an increasingly common problem with many of the Ash trees in our churchyards.
 Ken Linford, the DAC Tree Adviser, has produced this helpful guidance document to help clergy and parish officers identify Ash Die Back and advice on when action is needed for the Ash tree.
 Download the guidance here.

 Ken Linford, the DAC Tree Adviser, has produced a helpful guidance note on planting trees in churchyards which can be downloaded here.
-Further advice on the Queen’s Green Canopy and planting and caring for Trees can be found on the website of the Woodland Trust.
+Further advice on the planting and caring for Trees can be found on the website of the Woodland Trust.